Understanding Ion Channel Currents in Terms of Mechanisms

 Analysis and interpretation of single ion channel records and macroscopic currents using matrix methods.

 The 2013 course ran from 8 – 12 July, 2013.
 Course photo here.

-Unfortunately we shall not be able to run the course in 2014.
-We get no support for the course and this year two of the four people who give a week of their time to run it have too many commitments to manage it.
-It is not yet decided whether it will run again in 2015.
-If not, the powerpoint slides and Mathcad worksheets used for the course will be posted here.
+Unfortunately we have not been able to run the course in 2014 or 2015.
+We get no support for the course and two of the four people who give a week of their time to run it have too many commitments to manage it.
+It is not yet decided whether it will run again in 2016.
+If not, I’ll aim to record the lectures for YouTube, and we’ll put the powerpoint slides and Mathcad worksheets used for the course here.

 Every summer since 2003 we have run a summer school.
 A total of 133 students from many countries have done it, from graduate students to professor.The aim of the school is to teach how to understand enough matrix algebra to understand the theoretical papers written by Colquhoun & Hawkes, and others.
 The use of our programs is also demonstrated, and extra practice can be arranged for those who want to use them.

 When we started this course, we thought the aims were impossible to achieve in 5 days.
 But morning lectures, combined with afternoon tutorials where you do things youself (with MathCad) have proved successful.
 By the end of the course, you won’t be scared by the general matrix expression for the distribution of the length of bursts of openings (on the course mug. design above).
 You will be able to evaluate it numerically, and understand more or less how it was derived.